gboehl/dime_sampler/README.rst

 The rest of the usage is hence analoge to Emcee, see e.g. `this tutorial <https://emcee.readthedocs.io/en/stable/tutorials/quickstart/>`_.
 The parameters specific to the ``DIMEMove`` are documented `here <https://dime-sampler.readthedocs.io/en/latest/modules.html#module-emcwrap.moves>`_.

-The provided tools for Bayesian analysis are ready-to-use, but largely undocumented.
-Find the module documentation here: https://dime-sampler.readthedocs.io/en/latest/modules.html.

 Tutorial
 --------